openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

 The following options specify default values for all volumes.
 Some can be over-ridden using volume types, which are described below.

-.. list-table:: List of configuration flags for Storwize storage and SVC driver
-   :header-rows: 1

-   * - Flag name
-     - Type
-     - Default
-     - Description
-   * - ``san_ip``
-     - Required
-     -
-     - Management IP or host name
-   * - ``san_ssh_port``
-     - Optional
-     - 22
-     - Management port
-   * - ``san_login``
-     - Required
-     -
-     - Management login username
-   * - ``san_password``
-     - Required [1]_
-     -
-     - Management login password
-   * - ``san_private_key``
-     - Required
-     -
-     - Management login SSH private key
-   * - ``storwize_svc_volpool_name``
-     - Required
-     -
-     - Default pool name for volumes
-   * - ``storwize_svc_vol_rsize``
-     - Optional
-     - 2
-     - Initial physical allocation (percentage)  [2]_
-   * - ``storwize_svc_vol_warning``
-     - Optional
-     - 0 (disabled)
-     - Space allocation warning threshold (percentage)
-   * - ``storwize_svc_vol_autoexpand``
-     - Optional
-     - True
-     - Enable or disable volume auto expand  [3]_
-   * - ``storwize_svc_vol_grainsize``
-     - Optional
-     - 256
-     - Volume grain size in KB
-   * - ``storwize_svc_vol_compression``
-     - Optional
-     - False
-     - Enable or disable Real-time Compression  [4]_
-   * - ``storwize_svc_vol_easytier``
-     - Optional
-     - True
-     - Enable or disable Easy Tier  [5]_
-   * - ``storwize_svc_vol_iogrp``
-     - Optional
-     - 0
-     - The I/O group in which to allocate vdisks
-   * - ``storwize_svc_flashcopy_timeout``
-     - Optional
-     - 120
-     - FlashCopy timeout threshold  [6]_ (seconds)
-   * - ``storwize_svc_iscsi_chap_enabled``
-     - Optional
-     - True
-     - Configure CHAP authentication for iSCSI connections
-   * - ``storwize_svc_multihost_enabled``
-     - Optional
-     - True
-     - Enable mapping vdisks to multiple hosts  [7]_
-   * - ``storwize_svc_vol_nofmtdisk``
-     - Optional
-     - False
-     - Enable or disable fast format  [8]_
-   * - ``max_over_subscription_ratio``
-     - Optional
-     - 20.0
-     - The ratio of oversubscription when thin provisioned volumes are involved  [9]_

-..
-[1]
+.. include:: ../../tables/cinder-storwize.rst

+Note the following:

-   The authentication requires either a password (``san_password``) or SSH private key (``san_private_key``).
+* The authentication requires either a password (``san_password``) or SSH private key (``san_private_key``).
 One must be specified.
 If both are specified, the driver uses only the SSH private key.

-..
-[2]
-   The driver creates thin-provisioned volumes by default.
+* The driver creates thin-provisioned volumes by default.
 The ``storwize_svc_vol_rsize`` flag defines the initial physical allocation percentage for thin-provisioned volumes, or if set to ``-1``, the driver creates full allocated volumes.
 More details about the available options are available in the Storwize family and SVC documentation.

-..
-[3]
-   Defines whether thin-provisioned volumes can be auto expanded by the storage system, a value of ``True`` means that auto expansion is enabled, a value of ``False`` disables auto expansion.
-Details about this option can be found in the ``–autoexpand`` flag of the Storwize family and SVC command line interface ``mkvdisk`` command.

-..
-[4]
-   Defines whether Real-time Compression is used for the volumes created with OpenStack.
-Details on Real-time Compression can be found in the Storwize family and SVC documentation.
-The Storwize or SVC system must have compression enabled for this feature to work.

-..
-[5]
-   Defines whether Easy Tier is used for the volumes created with OpenStack.
-Details on EasyTier can be found in the Storwize family and SVC documentation.
-The Storwize or SVC system must have Easy Tier enabled for this feature to work.

-..
-[6]
-   The driver wait timeout threshold when creating an OpenStack snapshot.
-This is actually the maximum amount of time that the driver waits for the Storwize family or SVC system to prepare a new FlashCopy mapping.
-The driver accepts a maximum wait time of 600 seconds (10 minutes).

-..
-[7]
-   This option allows the driver to map a vdisk to more than one host at a time.
-This scenario occurs during migration of a virtual machine with an attached volume; the volume is simultaneously mapped to both the source and destination compute hosts.
-If your deployment does not require attaching vdisks to multiple hosts, setting this flag to ``False`` will provide added safety.

-..
-[8]
-   Defines whether or not the fast formatting of thick-provisioned volumes is disabled at creation.
-The default value is ``False`` and a value of ``True`` means that fast format is disabled.
-Details about this option can be found in the ``–nofmtdisk`` flag of the Storwize family and SVC command-line interface :command:`mkvdisk` command.

-..
-[9]
-   This option allows that the sum of all volume's provisioned capacity to be larger than the pool’s total capacity.
-The default value is 20.0, which means that the provisioned capacity can be 20 times of the total physical capacity.

-.. include:: ../../tables/cinder-storwize.rst

 Placement with volume types
 ---------------------------